 In addition to the everyday operations to be carried out, these procedures must specify:

 The procedures are updated by the IT manager and saved in specific, easily accessible locations.
-It goes without saying that the employees concerned must know about these procedures and follow them.
+The employees concerned must know about these procedures and follow them.

-The attached section is optional, but important for organisations that use servers.
-Nevertheless, documenting at least the backup procedures still applies in all other cases.
+The attached section is optional but important for organisations that use servers.
+Nevertheless, documenting at least the backup procedure still applies in all other cases.

-On the other hand, a large number of measures must be respected by the users to avoid compromising security.
+On the other hand, numerous measures must be respected by users to avoid compromising security.
 It is prohibited to:

 It is essential for an organisation to back up their data and their specific, or specifically configured, software.
-A disaster (fire, flood) or, more commonly, a hard drive problem could easily destroy all of this information.
-(SMEs: see Fire and Failure of IT or communications equipment and Hardware damaged during transport).
+A disaster (fire, flood) or, more commonly, a hard drive problem could easily destroy all information (SMEs: see Fire and Failure of IT or communications equipment and Hardware damaged during transport).

 In the event of a large disaster, equipment that has been destroyed can usually be replaced; however, it is often impossible to reproduce lost data, which may lead to a company’s closure.

-Backing up important or crucial information (classification) should be done at a regularity compatible with the level of importance of the organisation’s activities.
+Backing up important or crucial information (classification) should be done regularly with respect to the level of importance of the organisation’s activities.

-The backup cycle can take place at 3 levels, depending on the type of information.
+The backup cycle can take place at three levels, depending on the type of information.
 A daily backup on a device that is reused weekly (Monday’s backup erases the backup from Monday of the previous week, for example).
-A weekly backup with a cycle of 4 to 5 weeks.
+A weekly backup with a cycle of four to five weeks.
 A monthly backup with an annual cycle.
-The weekly backup can in fact be turned into a monthly backup once a month (the last day of the month).
-The last annual backup is archived “indefinitely” in case of legal requirements.
+The weekly backup can be turned into a monthly backup once a month (the last day of the month).
+The last annual backup is archived ‘indefinitely’ in case of legal requirements.

 The weekly and monthly backups must be stored in a specific location that guarantees the same security conditions as those used in the security perimeter, if possible at a remote location.

-Data backups can also be useful in the event of human error (SMEs: see Human errors), in order to restart the IT system from a previously reliable position.
-A data recovery procedure is necessary in this case and, additionally, it will give you an opportunity to test the procedure.
-In fact, the procedures should be tested annually.
+Data backups can also be useful in the event of human error (SMEs: see Human errors), to restart the IT system from a previously reliable position.
+A data recovery procedure is necessary in this case and, additionally, it will allow you to test the procedure.
+The procedures should be tested annually.

-Email that is transmitted across the Internet can in no way be considered a secure means of communication.
-This is because the email may be accidentally sent to the wrong recipients, or be edited or read by a third party.
-As a result, any operation for which the “organisation” is responsible would be better confirmed by an additional means (telephone, letter, fax, etc.).
-This would prevent recipient error or changes to prices or quantities on orders, for example. (good email practices)
+E-mails that are transmitted across the Internet can in no way be considered a secure means of communication.
+This is because the e-mail may be accidentally sent to a wrong recipient, or be edited or read by a third party.
+As a result, any operation for which the ‘organisation’ is responsible would be better confirmed by an additional means (telephone, letter, fax, etc.).
+This would prevent recipient error or changes to prices or quantities on orders, for example (Good E-mail Practises).

-The “organisation’s” messaging system is intended for professional use.
+The organisation’s messaging system is intended for professional use.
 Moderate personal use may be tolerated.
 The user is held personally responsible in the case of the criminal use of tools.
-Please note that, in response to traceability restrictions, it is possible that part or all of the messages exchanged by members of the “organisation” will be saved.
-(SMEs: see Misuse of organisation’s resources)
+Please note that, in response to traceability restrictions, it is possible that part or all of the messages exchanged by members of the ‘organisation’ will be saved (SMEs: see Misuse of the organisation’s resources).